- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Digital X-rays - which provide quick answers without the harmful chemicals of traditional x-rays.

-spay and neuter services are available, and pricing is dependent on the size of the pet.
-Spays are slightly more expensive than neutering for both dogs and cats.
+Spay and Neuter services are available, and pricing is dependent on the size of the pet.
+We recommend spaying (females) and Neutering (males) all dogs and cats 6 months or older.

 When your pet needs surgery, there is a lot involved to make sure that your pet is as prepared for the surgery as possible and increase the likelihood of success.
 This means your vet in Winnipeg will perform a pre-surgical exam the day of the surgery to have an adequate assessment of your pet's health.
 At St. Norbert animal hospital, we also have specifically designated staff to pets who need to be hospitalized or have surgery, and we a limited number of scheduled surgeries to assure that your pet receives the attention they need and deserve.
 Because there are risks to any surgery, we take the time to analyze your pet's blood before using anesthesia to identify any special concerns specific to your pet.
 Also, during surgery we provide IV fluids to maintain fluid balance and provide a means to deliver emergency medication if needed.
 Monitoring equipment is used to keep close tabs on your pets vital signs during surgery, and a post surgery pain management plan in the hospital and back home.
 Most surgeries that pets need can be performed by the veterinarians on our staff, and in the rare occasion where a special operation is required, our close relationships with a board certified surgeon allows us to still help you assure that your pet has the quality care they need,